 - In your browser, such as Chrome then you should first zoom to 125% ideally.

 - See Rule: Do you always zoom in when using a projector? (or in this case before the recording a 'Done' video)

 - You want it readable on a mobile phone so record at 1920x1080 (aka 1080p).
 This gives the best balance of detail to size, for smaller screens.

-- If you're using Camtasia Studio 9 don't edit the video, just include your face at the beginning and end, using the fading functionality.
-See instructions after the video below.
+- Don't edit the video, Don't edit the video, just include your face at the beginning and end, using the fading functionality.

 E.g. SSW TimePRO - Power BI Ad-Hoc Reporting:

 Figure: A real example of a 'Done Video' with Fades

 Tip: Camtasia 9 - How to fading-out and fading-in video track of your face in Camtasia 9